lukebrider-woolard-cgi/map-and-table-app/README.md

-# Beam Catalog
+# Map and Table App

-Prototype React app for creating and updating a catalog of beams.
+Prototype React app for using Esri ArcGIS SDK

 ## Map Container

 Utilises Esri's ArcGIS SDK to display a map view with associated geospatial tooling.
+Will ideally use a geojson layer to display editable data, with attributes viewable from a table view.

 ### Create Map View Utility